-4.2 Scope of the Policy
+(2)Scope of the Policy

-This policy document guides the annual setting (or revision) of property rates.
-It does not make specific property rates proposals.
-Details pertaining to the applications of the various property rates will be published in the Provincial Gazette and the Municipality's schedule of tariffs, which must be read in conjunction with this policy.

-4.2.1 Determining the rate on property, exemptions, rebates and reductions

-The Council of the municipality has to annually consider:

-- The impact of rates on the community; - The impact of rates on businesses: - The current economic climate: - The Integrated Development Plan (IDP) of the municipality; - The Town Development Strategy and Financial Plan of the municipality; - Mitigating major shocks to ratepayers when moving from a site rating on the total market value (land and buildings) of a property.

-In developing and adopting this rates policy, the council has sought to give effect to the sentiments expressed in the preamble of the Property Rates Act, namely that:

-- The Constitution enjoins local government to be developmental in nature, in addressing the service delivery priorities of our country and promoting the economic and financial viability of our municipalities; - There is a need to provide local government with access to a sufficient and buoyant source of revenue necessary to fulfill its developmental responsibilities; - Revenues derived from property rates represent a critical source of income for Municipalities to achieve their constitutional objectives, especially in areas neglected in the past because of racially discriminator legislation and practices;
+- (a) This policy document guides the annual setting (or revision) of property rates. - (b) It does not make specific property rates proposals. - (c) Details pertaining to the applications of the various property rates will be published in the Provincial Gazette and the Municipality's schedule of tariffs, which must be read in conjunction with this policy. - (3) Determining the rate on property, exemptions, rebates and reductions - (a) The Council of the municipality has to annually consider: - (i) The impact of rates on the community; - (ii) The impact of rates on businesses; - (iii)The current economic climate; - (iv) The Integrated Development Plan (IDP) of the municipality; - (v) The Town Development Strategy and Financial Plan of the municipality; - (vi)Mitigating major shocks to ratepayers when moving from a site rating on the total market value (land and buildings) of a property. - (b) In developing and adopting this rates policy, the council has sought to give effect to the sentiments expressed in the preamble of the Property Rates Act, namely that: - (i) The Constitution enjoins local government to be developmental in nature, in addressing the service delivery priorities of our country and promoting the economic and financial viability of our municipalities; - (ii) There is a need to provide local government with access to a sufficient and buoyant source of revenue necessary to fulfill its developmental responsibilities; - (iii) Revenues derived from property rates represent a critical source of income for Municipalities to achieve their constitutional objectives, especially in areas neglected in the past because of racially discriminator legislation and practices; and

-And
+Property Rates Policy Council Resolution: CR67-29/05/10SP Page 11 of 36

-it is essential that municipalities exercise their power to impose rates within a statutory framework which enhances certainty, uniformity and simplicity across the nation, and which takes account of historical imbalances and the burden of rates on the poor.
+(iv) It is essential that municipalities exercise their power to impose rates within a statutory framework which enhances certainty, uniformity and simplicity across the nation, and which takes account of historical imbalances and the burden of rates on the poor.
 In applying its rates policy, the council shall adhere to all the requirements of the Property Rates Act no. 6 of 2004 including any regulations promulgated in terms of that Act.

-PART 5: APPLICATION OF THE POLICY AND IMPOSITION OF RATES
+5. APPLICATION OF THE POLICY AND IMPOSITION OF RATES

-The council shall as part of each annual operating budget component impose a rate in the rand on the market value of all rateable property as recorded in the municipality's valuation roll and supplementary valuation roll.
-Rateable property shall include any rights registered against such property, with the exception of a mortgage bond.

-The council shall, in imposing the rate for each financial year, take proper cognizance of the aggregate burden of rates and service charges on representative property owners, in the various categories of property ownership, and of the extent to which this burden is or remains competitive with the comparable burden in other municipalities within the local economic region.
+- (a) The council shall as part of each annual operating budget component impose a rate in the rand on the market value of all rateable property as recorded in the municipality's valuation roll and supplementary valuation roll.
+Rateable property shall include any rights registered against such property, with the exception of a mortgage bond. - (b) The council shall, in imposing the rate for each financial year, take proper cognizance of the aggregate burden of rates and service charges on representative property owners, in the various categories of property ownership, and of the extent to which this burden is or remains competitive with the comparable burden in other municipalities within the local economic region.

-PART 6: CLASSIFICATION OF SERVICES AND EXPENDITURE.
+6. CLASSIFICATION OF SERVICES AND EXPENDITURE.

-- 6.1 The municipal manager or his/her nominee must, subject to the guidelines provided by the National Treasury and Executive Committee of the municipality, make provision for the following classification of services:
+- (1) The municipal manager or his/her nominee must, subject to the guidelines provided by the National Treasury and Executive Committee of the municipality, make provision for the following classification of services:-

-- a.
-Trading services
+- (a) Trading services

-- i.
-Water
+- (i) Water

-- b.
-Economic services
+- (b) Economic services

-- i.
-Refuse removal
+- (i) Refuse removal

-- ii.
-Sewerage disposal
+- (ii) Sewerage disposal

-- c.
-Community services (where applicable)
+- (c) Community services (where applicable)

-- i.
-Municipal planning
+- (i) Municipal planning

-- ii.
-Storm water management system in built-up areas.
+- (ii) Storm water management system in built-up areas.

-- iii.
-Trading regulations
+- (iii) Trading regulations

-- iv.
-Fixed billboards and the display of advertisements in public places.
+- (iv) Fixed billboards and the display of advertisements in public places.

-- v.
-Cemeteries
+- (v) Cemeteries

-- vi.
-Control of public nuisances
+- (vi) Control of public nuisances

-- vii.
-Township development
+- (vii) Township development

-- viii.
-Licensing and control of undertakings that sell food to the public
+- (viii) Licensing and control of undertakings that sell food to the public

-- ix.
-Local sport facilities
+- (ix) Local sport facilities

-- x.
-Municipal parks and recreation
+- (x) Municipal parks and recreation

-- xi.
-Municipal roads
+- (xi) Municipal roads

-- xii.
-Noise pollution
+- (xii) Noise pollution

-- xiii.Pounds
+- (xiii) Pounds

-- xiv.Public places
+- (xiv) Public places

-- xv.
-Street trading/street lighting
+- (xv) Street trading/street lighting

-- xvi.Traffic and parking

-- xvii.
-Building control

-- xviii.
-Licensing of motor vehicles and transport permits

-- xix.Nature reserves

-- xx.
-Forestry